-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

-Serbian white bean soup - pasulj - is a hearty stick-to-the-ribs affair that can be made with or without meat.
-This version is with meat.
-True Serbian bean soup is made with the white tetovac (тетовац) bean, but Great Northern beans work just as well.
-The soup can be thickened with a zafrig (roux), if desired, or partially puréed.
-I prefer mine chunky.
+Serbian white bean soup, or pasulj, is a hearty stick-to-the-ribs affair that can be made with or without meat though this version is with meat.
+True, Serbian bean soup is made with the white tetovac (тетовац) bean, but Great Northern beans work just as well!
+The soup can be thickened with a zafrig (roux) if desired, or partially puréed.
+Personally, I prefer mine chunky.

 SHORTCUT: Soak the beans overnight and drain.
 Place in a slow cooker with smoked sausage instead of a ham hock and the rest of the ingredients.

-- For the Soup:
+For the Soup:

 3 carrots, peeled and sliced or medium chopped

-- 3 medium red potatoes, peeled and cut into medium pieces
+3 medium red potatoes, peeled and cut into medium pieces

-- 2 ribs celery, medium chopped
+2 stalks celery, medium chopped

-- 1 medium onion, medium chopped
+1 medium onion, medium chopped

-- 1 garlic clove, finely chopped
+1 clove garlic, finely chopped

-- For the Zafrig (Thickener):
+For the Zafrig (Thickener):

-- 4 tablespoons oil
+4 tablespoons oil

-- 4 tablespoons all-purpose flour
+4 tablespoons all-purpose flour

-- 1 tablespoon sweet or hot paprika
+1 tablespoon sweet or hot paprika

 In a large soup pot, place beans, water, and ham.
 Bring to a boil, stirring occasionally so beans don't stick, and skimming off any foam that rises to the surface.
 Add salt and pepper to taste.
 Lower temperature and simmer 1 hour.

-Add vegetables, bring back to the boil, reduce heat and continue to simmer for 1 more hour.
+Add vegetables, bring back to the boil, reduce heat, and continue to simmer for 1 more hour.
 Remove the meat from the ham hock or ham bone and return to soup.

 If the soup isn't thick enough, you can add an optional zafrig or thickener.
 In a small saucepan, add oil and flour and cook until light brown.
 Add paprika off heat, stirring well.
 Return to low heat and add 1 cup bean soup, mixing well.
 Pour back into the soup pot and simmer 5 minutes or until soup is thickened to your liking.